Helping millions of people navigate the world of technology.

 DISM /Online /Cleanup-Image /RestoreHealth

-If the Registry Editor executable file is damaged, you will have trouble accessing it in Windows 11.
-You can try replacing the broken Registry Editor file with a new one to see if that helps.
+If the Registry Editor executable file on your PC is damaged, you may have trouble accessing it.
+You can try replacing the broken Registry Editor file with a new one and see if that helps.

 Step 2: Run the following commands and press Enter after each: